Will There Be a 2026 Ford Escape? Ford’s Move to All Electric Vehicles

 Is the Ford Escape being discontinued?

-Yes, Ford announced that production of the Escape will end after the 2025 model year, making the 2026 model year the last available inventory cycle for the vehicle.
+Yes, Ford announced that production of the Escape will end after the 2025 model year, making the 2026 model year the final available inventory cycle for the vehicle.

 Will the 2026 Ford Escape be electric?